 Borexino open data is a selection of experimental data acquired and analysed by the Borexino collaboration, which has been made freely available to anyone interested.
-You can find the data for some of our publications – together with a description – in the corresponding posts in the “Open Data” category on this site (check the “contents menu” on the dide or click here).
-Feel free to comment or to ask for clarifications.
+You can find the data for some of our publications – together with a description – in the corresponding posts on this site (see “Open Data” category in the contents menu).
+Feel free to comment or ask for clarification.

-Borexino is a particle physics experiment located in Hall C of the Laboratori Nazionali del Gran Sasso, approximately 150 km north-east of Rome, Italy.
-It is a large liquid scintillator detector whose main goal is the study of the properties of low energy solar neutrinos.
-Data-taking begun in 2007.
-The exceptional levels of radiopurity Borexino has reached through the years have made it possible to accomplish not only its primary goal but also to produce many other interesting results both within and beyond the Standard Model of particle physics.
+The exceptional levels of radiopurity reached by Borexino have made it possible to accomplish not only its primary goal, but also to produce many other interesting results both within and beyond the Standard Model of particle physics.

 - Italy (INFN and Universities of Milano, Ferrara, Genova, Perugia, INFN Laboratori Nazionali del Gran Sasso, Politecnico di Milano and GSSI);